 The good and the bad of treating HR work as calling

-The good: It will reinforce and promote a culture of ‘malasakit’, resilience and positive attitude in the workplace.
+The good: It will reinforce and promote a culture of ‘malasakit’, resilience, and a positive attitude in the workplace.
 It also operationalizes this long-nurtured notion–‘have the right person seated on the right seat and on-board the right bus’

 Read more of this conversation here: Understanding what is a calling, and the associated risks